MaoZiming/papers/Topics/3-storage-systems/36-nfs.md

     *  every client RCP call pass a FD
     *  server fails: client retires
 *  - Stateful protocol
-    - Shared / distributed state complicates crash recovery
+    - **Shared / distributed state complicates crash recovery**
+      - A client that opens a file crashd.
     - Server maintain a file descriptor to actual file relationship

 ### 2. Transparency: mounting
-*  use `MOUNT` to attach a remote file system to a directory
+*  use `MOUNT` to attach a *remote* file system to a directory
 *  Hostname lookup and address binding once per FS

 ### 3. Performance: caching
 #### 1) Client: R/W (cache consistency problem)
-   * _update visibility_: when do updates from client visible to others
-       *  Sol: flush-on-close
-   * _stale cache_: server newer copy visible to other clients
-       *  Sol: cache invalidation via `GETATTR` requests, with metadata cache

 1. Two-fold
     1. Cache file data (metadata) that it has read from server in client memory